-Non-Payroll Disbursements - Gener Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Agreed-Upon Procedure Results Managements' Response d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
-The officials responsible for signing checks give the checks to an employee to mail who is not responsible for processing payments.
-The results did not include findings or criticisms.
+Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Results Man agen nents s' Respo nse who is not responsible for processing payments.
 10 For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: a.
 Observe that the disbursement matched the related original invoice/billing statement.
-Disbursements are supported by documentation.
-The results did not include findings or criticisms. b.
+Disbursements matched the related original invoice or billing statement.
+The results criticisms. did not include findings b.
 Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
 Segregation of duties was evident.
-The results did not include findings or criticisms.
+The results criticisms. did not include findings 1 Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll- related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
+Note: If no Electronic disbursements are approved and authorized by the necessary number of signers.
+The results criticisms. did not include findings